matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

  * `call_id`: The ID of the call that was intended to be replaced
  * `party_id`: The party ID of the client rejecting the replacement
  * `replacement_id`: The replacement ID of the replacement that is being rejected
+ * `reason`: The reason a replacement is being rejected.
+One of:
+   * `declined`: Either the user has declined the transfer, or the client has done so on their behalf (eg. due to a policy set in their client).
+   * `failed_room_invite`: The transferee's client timed out whilst waiting for the room invite to arrive
+   * `failed_call_invite`: The transferee's client timed out whilst waiting for the invite for the replacement call to arrive.
+   * `failed_call`: The replacement call itself could not be made.
+The `call_failure_reason` field may be used to give the reason the replacement call failed.
+ * `call_failure_reason`: (Optional) May be present if `reason` is `failed_call`, in which case it gives the `reason` field from the replacement call's hangup event.

 To initiate a call transfer, the transferor's client:
  * Attempts to find a suitable room.
 This should be a room that contains at least all three